 Several EU cybersecurity regulations have come into effect or are approaching their deadlines: NIS2, the Cyber Resilience Act, the EU AI Act, and DORA.
 They all require organizations to implement concrete technical security measures — risk analysis, vulnerability management, incident response readiness, supply chain security, staff training, and more.

-I’ve been implementing exactly these measures for over 15 years, long before any regulation required them.
+I’ve been implementing exactly these measures for many years, long before any regulation required them.
 My services address the technical security work that these regulations demand.
 What I don’t do is compliance certification, regulatory gap analysis on paper, or formal compliance sign-off — that’s the job of your legal team, your compliance function, or a dedicated GRC consultancy.

 In short: these regulations tell you what security measures to implement.
 I help you actually implement them.